 Read MoreFall Festivals in Tuscany

 Fantastic Fall Festivals in Tuscany Tuscany brims with abundance in Autumn, with the grape harvest in the early part of the season and the new olive oil pressed in the later part of the season.
-In the middle, October and November are dedicated to things that grow in the woods---think, truffles, chestnuts and mushrooms.
-Tuscans are attached to the fall rituals of foraging for
+For the updated version of this post go to my Substack.

 Read MoreChristmas Festivals in Florence